5 Ways to Arm Your Immune System to Fight Coronavirus

 You’ve most likely experienced inflammation from a sprained ankle or a bug bite, but did you know food can have pro-inflammatory properties?
 Sugar, processed meat, vegetable oils and alcohol tend to be inflammatory foods.
 And when your immune system is busy dealing with processing these things, it can leave other problems in your body unaddressed.
 That’s why it can be really helpful to remove these inflammatory foods if we want a healthy immune system.

-As a general rule, Norin Ukani, a family nurse practitioner and registered nurse on the medical staff at Texas Health Plano and at Texas Health Pain Relief & Wellness Center, recommends the following guidelines to help decrease inflammation through diet:
+As a general rule, Norin Ukani, a Texas Center for Joint Replacement certified family nurse practitioner who focuses on pain management and pre- and post-surgical care, recommends the following guidelines to help decrease inflammation through diet:

 - Eat the Rainbow — Eat vegetables and fruits with all different colors, because they top the list as powerhouses of nutrition.
 Try to get at least three different colors on your plate for every meal.

 - Eat an anti-inflammatory diet — Fruits, vegetables, whole grains, healthy fats with omega-3s-walnuts, sunflower seeds, sesame seeds, pumpkin seeds, flax seeds, etc. lean proteins-salmon, tuna, trout, sardines, etc. and plenty of water.
 Also, add herbs and spices, turmeric, black pepper, ginger, garlic, cinnamon, cardamom, etc. Ginger and turmeric have anti-inflammatory properties.

 - Limit or eliminate simple carbohydrates — White bread, white flour, white rice, etc., along with added sugar.

 - Eliminate processed foods — boxed meals, fried foods, cookies, etc.